 The most important thing is to record and understand the child’s baseline observations.

-How often does he/she cough? (perhaps on waking, during exercise or during physiotherapy only)
+How often does he/she cough? (perhaps on waking, during or after exercise, or during physiotherapy only)

 What does his/her cough sound like?(no cough/dry/wet)